 Possible Cause Possible Remedy

 Non-effective oil separator or float The oil separator will normally return a good

 portion of oil leaving the compressor, if it is

 working properly.
 Check the oil float and

 return line to see it is not restricted.

 Liquid refrigerant in crankcase Check liquid feed to make sure it is not

-overfeeding and that the solenoid valve #20 is
+overfeeding and that the solenoid valves #20A

-not leaking through when the machine is
+and #20B are not leaking through when the

-stopped.
+machine is stopped.

 Compressor piston rings seized or broken Check compressor efficiency.
 If rings are

 seized or broken, replace defective parts.

 Leaking shaft seal A few drops per minute is okay.
-If ammonia is
+If refrigerant

-leaking, replace the seal.
+is leaking, replace the seal.